SChatLab/ReMeDy/README.md

 ## Values

-`ReMeDy` outputs has 12 value arguments.
+`ReMeDy` output has 12 value arguments.

 ### The table below details the values returned by Sacoma: